Rhinemann/mage-hack/src/chapters/Character Creation.typ

 - One point to buy a Specialty;

-- Two points to buy a new Power;
+- Two points to buy a new Sphere;

-- Two points to step your Power up;
+- Two points to step your Sphere up;

-- Two points for a new SFX;
+- Two points buy a new locked SFX;

 At character creation Signature Assets may not be larger than #spec_c.d8.

 #block(breakable: false)[
   === Step 6: Assign SFX and Quintessence Pool
-  Write down SFX.
+  Write down your SFX.
 Assign #spec_c.d6 #spec_c.d6 to the Quintessence pool, this is your Quintessence pool size.
 ]